-For the financial year ended 31 December 2016, the Nomination Committee has met once with full attendance of its Members and has carried out the following key activities:
+For the financial year ended 31 December 2015, the Nomination Committee has met once with full attendance of its Members and has carried out the following key activities:

-- Proposed re-election of Members of the Board at the AGM for the Shareholders' approval, pursuant to Article 70 of the Articles of Association of the Company. - Review the evaluation on company's directors and board members. - Review the Terms of Office and performance of the Audit Committee and each of its members.
+- Proposed re-election of Members of the Board at the AGM for the Shareholders' approval, pursuant to Article 70 of the Articles of Association of the Company. - Review the evaluation on company's directors and board members.